 Here are the charts:

 Note that all charts are to the same scale (P/E from zero to 50 and Net Income growth from -100% to 200%).
 Some clipping of the values is possible.
-Growth from unprofitable periods are undefined (i.e. when measuring growth from to b, if a is negative, the data is omitted.)
-Growth from a positive period to a negative period is defined as -100% (i.e. when measuring growth from to b, if b is negative, the value is defined as -1).
+Growth from unprofitable periods are undefined (i.e. when measuring growth from a to b, if a is negative, the data is omitted.)
+Growth from a positive period to a negative period is defined as -100% (i.e. when measuring growth from a to b, if b is negative, the value is defined as -1).

 There are some anomalies, for example growth due to an acquisition or loss of profitability due to re-organizations, however the patterns are probably what matter most.